chinchalinchin/being-and-death/docs/source/01_being.md

 The _actual appearance_ of an object in the senses has been called many things by many different people.
 We have already seen its muddled, yet insightful, origin in **Kant** via the `phenomenon`-`noumenon` dyad.
 We have seen several senses of the word offered by **Heidegger**, and will return to his further distinctions in the following paragraphs.
 Here we give brief space to the terminology adopted by other prominent philosophers, who recast the problem in different language in order to _indicate_ the important objects of analysis. **Alfred Whitehead** called the subject of which we speak a _prehension_, to distinguish it from a _com_prehension, i.e. the object becomes in our Being in an immediate way, before it is it conceptualized by the intellect. **Arthur Schopenhauer** called it _representation_.
 TODO

 In the case of an object's _indicative appearance_, we may see the multifoliate variations that arise through the concept of _indication_ in the following example.
-Consider how different individuals may understand the presence of a stop sign in their preception: the motorist sees an instruction to apply force to the braEk pedal; the artist on foot the stark red contrasted against the dull, boring grey of concrete; the engineer lines of force counteracted by bolts; a bureaucrat the regulations governing its procurement and acquisition; the thoughtless pedestrian an indeterminate shape in their periphery.
+Consider how different individuals may understand the presence of a stop sign in their preception: the motorist sees an instruction to apply force to the brake pedal; the artist on foot the stark red contrasted against the dull, boring grey of concrete; the engineer lines of force counteracted by bolts; a bureaucrat the regulations governing its procurement and acquisition; the thoughtless pedestrian an indeterminate shape in their periphery.
 In each of these cases, the "lines" of indication emanating from the stop sign to the world encompassing it are presupposed by the apprehending subject.

 **Arthur Schopenhauer** built on **Kant**, positing the world as the subjective representation of objects.
-The world of the objects exists for the subject and only insofar as the subject exists for the object.
+The world of objects exists for the subject, but only insofar as the subject exists for the object.

 TODO: schopenhauer